-Since the publication of the last SWAMP in 2014, Council's stormwater precinct structure plan areas of: portfolio has expanded significantly Plumpton, Rockbank, Rockbank with new asset additions.
-These North, Toolern, Mt Atkinson and additions are considered to have increased the replacement value of assets into Council's stormwater Council's stormwater portfolio in the asset portfolio.
-Council approved vicinity of \$202 million (allowing for precinct structure plans which have CPI increases).
-This equates to an average increase of \$33.4 million Planning Scheme can be found in per annum over the past 6 years. the link below:
+Since the publication of the last SWAMP in 2014, Council's stormwater portfolio has expanded significantly with new asset additions.
+These additions are considered to have increased the replacement value of Council's stormwater portfolio in the vicinity of \$202 million (allowing for CPI increases).
+This equates to an average increase of \$33.4 million per annum over the past 6 years.